Capacity of Two-User Wireless Systems Aided by Movable Signals: Frequency Optimization for Movable Signals with Limited Frequency Range

 We now assess the sum rate achieved by movable signals and compare it with its upper bound and the sum rate achievable with fixed signals.
 To this end, we consider a \gls{bc} where the users are at distance $d_1=d_2=10$~m from the base station and their angles are independent and uniformly distributed in $[-\pi/2,\pi/2]$, and $f_A=10$~GHz.
 In Fig.~\ref{fig:sum-rate}, we report the average sum rate versus the \gls{snr} $P/\sigma^2$ comparing three baselines: \begin{itemize} \item ``UB'' denotes the upper bound on the sum rate, given by the sum rate capacity $C_{dl}=2\log_2(1+PN/(2\sigma^2))$, which can be achieved by movable signals with an unconstrained frequency; \item ``Mov.
 Sig.'' denotes movable signals with frequency constrained in the range $[f_{\text{min}},f_{\text{max}}]$, with $f_{\text{min}}=f_A$ and $f_{\text{max}}=1.8f_A$, optimized as proposed in this section.
 As a precoding strategy, we consider regularized zero-forcing beamforming. \item ``Fix.
 Sig.'' denotes fixed signals whose frequency is fixed to $f=f_A$, with regularized zero-forcing beamforming. \end{itemize}

-We make four observations. \textit{First}, the sum rate always increases with the \gls{snr} and the number of transmitting antennas $N$, as expected from \gls{mimo} communication theory. \textit{Second}, movable signals with constrained frequency significantly outperform fixed signals, and nearly achieve the sum rate capacity.
-For example, movable signals with constrained frequency improve the sum rate by 31\% over fixed signals, and the sum rate capacity is 45\% higher than the sum rate of fixed signals, when $P/\sigma^2=10$~dB and $N=2$. \textit{Third}, the gain of movable signals decreases with the number of antennas $N$ since the user channels orthogonalize naturally if the number of antennas is much larger than the number of users. \textit{Fourth}, the gain of movable signals increases with the \gls{snr}, since their interference-suppression capabilities are more effective in interference-limited scenarios.
+We make five observations. \textit{First}, the sum rate always increases with the \gls{snr} and the number of transmitting antennas $N$, as expected from \gls{mimo} theory. \textit{Second}, movable signals with constrained frequency significantly outperform fixed signals, and nearly achieve the sum rate capacity.
+For example, movable signals with constrained frequency improve the sum rate by 31\% over fixed signals, and the sum rate capacity is 45\% higher than the sum rate of fixed signals, when $P/\sigma^2=10$~dB and $N=2$.
+The sum rate capacity is not exactly achieved because of the limited frequency range. \textit{Third}, the gain of movable signals decreases with the number of antennas $N$ since the user channels orthogonalize naturally if the number of antennas is much larger than the number of users. \textit{Fourth}, the gain of movable signals increases with the \gls{snr}, since their interference-suppression capabilities are more effective in interference-limited scenarios. \textit{Fifth}, the computational overhead due to movable signals is negligible since the frequency is reconfigured in closed-form.